keu/docs/astro/test-and-troubleshoot-locally.md

 ### New DAGs aren't visible in the Airflow UI

-Make sure that no DAGs have duplicate `dag_id`s.
+Make sure that no DAGs have duplicate `dag_ids`.
 When two DAGs use the same `dag_id`, the newest DAG won't appear in the Airflow UI and you won't receive an error message.

 By default, the Airflow scheduler scans the `dags` directory of your Astro project for new files every 300 seconds (5 minutes).
 For this reason, it might take a few minutes for new DAGs to appear in the Airflow UI.
-Note that changes to existing DAGs appear immediately.
-To have the scheduler check for new DAGs more frequently, you can set the `AIRFLOW__SCHEDULER__DAG_DIR_LIST_INTERVAL` environment variable to less than 300 seconds.
-Decreasing this setting results in the scheduler consuming more resources, so you might need to increase the CPU allocated to the scheduler.
+Changes to existing DAGs appear immediately.

+To have the scheduler check for new DAGs more frequently, you can set the [`AIRFLOW__SCHEDULER__DAG_DIR_LIST_INTERVAL`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#dag-dir-list-interval) environment variable to less than 300 seconds.
+If you have less than 200 DAGs in a Deployment, it's safe to set `AIRFLOW__SCHEDULER__DAG_DIR_LIST_INTERVAL` to `30` (30 seconds).
+See [Environment variables](environment-variables.md).

 ### DAGs are running slowly